 A dilemma that most have when purchasing their first CBD product is whether to choose one made with CBD-isolate or full-spectrum CBD.
+It is important to do a isolate vs full-spectrum comparison before coming to a conclusion.
 While the effects of both are broadly the same, there are some key differences between them.
 In terms of their respective therapeutic benefits, full-spectrum CBD is, in most cases, a better option, because this extract makes use of all the hemp plant’s potential.
 This also explains why full-spectrum CBD tends to be a bit pricier.

 There are some important caveats.
 Anxiety, for example, is helped by CBD, but can be made worse by THC, which is present in trace amounts in full-spectrum CBD products.
 This small quantity of THC may also pose drug test problems for those who take regular, strong doses of CBD.

 But in regard to the overall health benefits of each, full-spectrum CBD will usually win out.
 Let’s look in detail at the properties of hemp’s most important compounds, and introduce the ‘entourage effect’ concept, which has been picked upon by cannabinoid researchers.